 For the next few years they soundtracked the evolution of my young life as I picked up practically everything they put out, memorizing each groove with reverence.

-By the time of this gig, they had released their second classic, the double LP London Calling, in December 1979; the controversial triple album, Sandinista!, a year later (my take on it: there’s loads of filler, but the good stuff is often underrated and sometimes years ahead of its time); and 1982’s Combat Rock, which they were touring behind when I saw them.
+By the time of this gig, they had released their second classic, the double LP London Calling, in December 1979; the controversial triple album, Sandinista!, a year later (my take on it: there’s some filler, but I love it—much is often underrated and sometimes years ahead of its time); and 1982’s Combat Rock, which they were touring behind when I saw them.

 The Cost of Living E.P.from May 1979.
 It introduced a new, less strident sound for The Clash, particularly on “Groovy Times” and “Gates of the West.”
 This more expansive approach would reach its apex several months later with London Calling.
 Listen to the EP below.

 Combat Rock was initially meant to be another double, entitled Rat Patrol From Fort Bragg, but they made the probably wise decision to streamline it down to a single disc.
 While it was more accessible than its predecessor, featuring the big hits “Rock the Casbah” and “Should I Stay or Should I Go?,” it still has some of Sandinista!‘s wonderfully bizarre touches: songs about seeing Lauren Bacall in a traffic jam and Errol Flynn’s lost-in-Vietnam son; Allen Ginsberg dropping by for some beat poetry and Buddhist mantras; the T. Rex-ish “Atom Tan”; and just what the fuck is “Death Is A Star”?